The Moduli Space of Harnack Curves in Toric Surfaces: Preliminaries

 \subsection{Harnack Curves}

+Let $f$ be a Laurent polynomial with real coefficients and Newton polygon $\Delta$.
+The zeros of $f$ define a curve $C^\circ \subset (\CC^*)^2$.
+The closure of $C^\circ$ in $X_\Delta$ is a compact algebraic curve $C$.
+If $C$ is smooth its genus is equal to $g$ \cite{khovanskii1978newton}.
+The intersection of $C$ with $\RR X_\Delta$ is a real algebraic curve $\RR C$.
+The intersection of $C$ with an axis $L_i$ is given by the restriction of $f$ to $\Gamma_i$, which is, after a suitable change of variable, a polynomial of degree $d_i$.
+Therefore $L_i \cap C$ consists of exactly $d_i$ points counted with multiplicities.

-Let $f$ be a polynomial with Newton polygon $\Delta$.
-The zeros of $f$ define a curve $C^\circ$ in $(\CC^*)^2$.
-Let $C$ be its closure in $X_\Delta$, which is an algebraic curve of arithmetic genus $g$ \cite{khovanskii1978newton}.
-If $f$ is a real polynomial, which we always assume, $C$ is invariant under conjugation and its real part $\RR C = C \cap \RR X_\Delta$ is fixed. \begin{definition}{\cite{mikhalkin2000real}} A smooth real algebraic curve $\RR C\subseteq X_\Delta$ of genus $g$ is called a smooth \emph{Harnack} curve if the following conditions hold: \begin{itemize} \item The number of connected components of $\RR C$ is $g +1$. \item Only one component of $\RR \bar{C}$ intersects $L_1\cup\dots\cup L_m$, which can be divided into $m$ arcs, $\theta_1 \dots \theta_m$, that appear in this order along $\RR C$, such that $\theta_j \cap L_j$ consists of $d_j$ points (counted with multiplicity) and $\theta_j \cap L_k = \emptyset$ for $j \neq k$. \end{itemize} The components that are disjoint from $L_1\cup\dots\cup L_m$ are called \emph{ovals}. \end{definition} In the literature these curves are sometimes called \emph{simple} Harnack curves.
-However, following \cite{mikhalkin2001amoebas,kenyon2006dimers,kenyon2006planar} we omit the adjective when referring to them.
+\begin{definition}{\cite[Definition 2]{mikhalkin2000real}} Let $\Delta$ be a lattice polygon with $g, m$ and the $d_i$'s defined as above.
+A smooth real algebraic curve $\RR C\subseteq \RR X_\Delta$ is called a \emph{smooth Harnack curve} if the following conditions hold: \begin{itemize} \item The number of connected components of $\RR C$ is $g +1$. \item Only one component of $\RR C$ intersects $L_1\cup\dots\cup L_m$.
+This component can be subdivided into $m$ disjoint arcs, $\theta_1 \dots \theta_m$, in that order, such that $C\cap L_i = \theta_i \cap L_i$. \end{itemize} The components that are disjoint from $L_1\cup\dots\cup L_m$ are called \emph{ovals}. \end{definition} Harnack curves were originally called in ``cyclically maximal position'' in \cite{mikhalkin2000real}.
+In the literature these curves are sometimes called ``simple Harnack curves''.
+However, following \cite{mikhalkin2001amoebas,kenyon2006dimers,kenyon2006planar} we omit the adjective `simple' when referring to them (see \cite[Remark 6.6]{mikhalkin2007geometry}).